tempus-app/tempus/docs/backend/Contributing.md

 # Contributing to the Backend

 This document details how to add and modify the backend.
-To understand the file structure and layout of the baclemd, refer to this [document](./FileStructure.md).
+To understand the file structure and layout of the backend, refer to this [document](./FileStructure.md).

 ## Creating the Library

 The main component of a new aspect of the backend is creating a library.
 To understand a library, we can look at the example under `libs/api/onboarding-api`, there are a few libraries found here, including the one named `feature-account`.
 This `feature-account` library represents all of the backend logic associated with the account feature.
-This groups all the [controllers]() and [services]() and [tests](./testing.md) under the module.
+This groups all the [controllers](#creating-a-controller) and [services](#creating-a-service) and [tests](./testing.md) under the module.

 Adding a library is crucial when adding major elements to the backend.
 Typically, this will be needed when a new feature or area of the application is added.
 It groups together contexts which are related to each other, such as the api associated with the tempus `accounts`.
 Libraries hold all of the relevant code such as the html, css, and typescript needed to handle the API calls.
 The following command describes how to generate a NestJS library.